-In addition to worrying about Covid-19 itself, parents around the world are struggling with the challenge of working from home with their kids suddenly in the house ALL.
+Months into this thing and parents everywhere are asking the same question: How on earth are we supposed to work from home when our kids are there ALL.
 THE.
-TIME.
-As a freelance writer, though, this setup isn’t new for me; I’m used to working from home every day with my two boys, ages three and one.
-What I’m not used to is ALSO homeschooling my 9 year old daughter on top of that, and this is going to take some adjusting.
-But I’m here to say that while working from home may feel impossible — and there are moments when it simply will be — you can pull it off.
+TIME. and we’re also short order cook, camp counselor, referee, house-cleaner and “entertainment director?!”
+As a freelance writer, this setup isn’t actually totally new for me; I’m used to working from home every day with my younger two kids, ages three and one.
+(What I’m not used to is my older child being home, too, and no childcare whatsoever, no camps, and a big question mark hanging over the fate of in-person school in the fall.)
+But I’m here to say that although working from home may feel impossible — and there are moments when it simply will be — there are things you can do to help its success.
 Here are some tips that have helped me stay productive.

 1. Get dressed.
 (You know this, though.)

-I know, I know, one of the main fringe benefits of working from home is the option to do it in your baggiest, rattiest, comfiest pair of sweatpants.
-But it’s impossible to be motivated when you aren’t wearing a bra.
+Listen, it’s impossible to be motivated when you aren’t wearing a bra.
 Taking a shower, brushing your teeth, and putting on real clothes triggers your brain to shift from Eff Around Mode to Work Mode.
-Wear something that makes you feel good about yourself even if no one else is going to see you.
-Leave the blazer on the hanger, but put on something that makes you feel at least mildly cute and presentable.
+Wear something that makes you feel good about yourself even if no one other than your noisy family is going to see you.

 2. Use timers for everything.